17of 100

 Newland is 79% natural land cover (47% forest, plus open and brushy areas) across its 0.75 sq mi, home to about 721 people.
 That makes it the 6th-most wooded of the 6 towns in Avery County.
 Lone-star and Gulf Coast ticks favor brushy edges, overgrown fields, and open pine woods as much as deep forest: the more of that a town has, the more places ticks can quest.

-Avery County reports about 29 Lyme cases per 100,000 people a year, the 106th-highest of 1378 South counties.
+Avery County reports about 29 Lyme cases per 100,000 people a year, in the top 16% of U.S. counties for reported Lyme disease.
 Lyme is a smaller factor here than in the Northeast, but lone-star tick bites (alpha-gal syndrome, ehrlichiosis) drive most local risk, and that combined pressure sets how high Newland's daily score can climb when the weather and season allow.

 Tick control in Newland, NC